nuthanm/deep_understanding_on_concepts/InDepthUnderstanding/WalkMe.API/MarkDownFiles/Concepts.md

 ```

 ### Terminologies
- - For any Database object Class == Domain/Entities
+ - For any Database object in Csharp : Class == Domain/Entities
  -